Ginnungagap -- a massively parallel cosmological initial conditions generator: Code validation tests

 Changing the resolution of a simulation—by adding or removing small-scale power—inevitably alters some of the properties of the simulated objects.
 When planning a series of simulations at different resolutions, it is useful to quantify the expected scatter in basic halo properties, such as mass and position, that arises from these resolution changes.
 In this section, we present results from several numerical experiments in which the same halos have been cross-identified across simulations with different resolutions.

 Because of the complex shape of the cosmological matter power spectrum, the impact of resolution changes depends on the range of wavelengths included in the simulations and, consequently, on the halo masses being studied.
-We provide results for two representative halo masses: Milky Way–like halos ($\sim 10^{12}$~M$_\odot$) and galaxy cluster–like halos ($\sim 10^{15}$~M$_\odot$).
+We provide results for two representative halo masses: Milky Way–like halos ($\sim 10^{12}$~M$_\odot$) and galaxy cluster–like halos ($\sim 10^{15}$~M$_\odot$). {We also discuss how the impact of resolution depends on the algorithm and code used, and compare \texttt{Ginnugagap} with the well studied code \texttt{MUSIC2-monofonIC}.}